pingcap/docs/tidb-cloud/changefeed-sink-to-cloud-storage.md

 8. Click **Next** to configure your changefeed specification.

-    - In the **Changefeed Specification** area, specify the number of replication capacity units (RCUs) to be used by the changefeed.
+    - In the **Changefeed Specification** area, specify the number of Replication Capacity Units (RCUs) to be used by the changefeed.
     - In the **Changefeed Name** area, specify a name for the changefeed.

 9. Click **Next** to review the changefeed configuration.